UnderNotic/minimal-mistakes/_posts/2018-01-06-service-discovery-with-etcd.md

 ### Load balancing

 `Gateway` manages dictionary structure that holds information about available nodes in the system.
-It subscribes to heartbeats in etcd using WatchRange and update dictionary state accordingly.
+It subscribes to heartbeats in etcd using WatchRange and updates dictionary state accordingly.

 Using that dictionary incoming requests are load-balanced to random available node.